ZGCTroy/ED-DPM/README.md

 Accepted by ECCV 2022

-This is the codebase for [Entropy-driven Sampling and Training Scheme for Conditional Diffusion Generation](https://arxiv.org/abs/2206.11474).
+This is the official codebase for [Entropy-driven Sampling and Training Scheme for Conditional Diffusion Generation](https://arxiv.org/abs/2206.11474).

 This repository is heavily based on [openai/guided-diffusion](https://github.com/openai/guided-diffusion), with modifications listed below: